6859-sp21/a4-worldbankdata/README.md

 **Rationale for design decisions**

 As I am telling a story, the scrolly telling format was the best suited for the job.
 The idea is to take the user on a journey through time and let them see how events unfolded in the past, for now, through data.
 The story is an investigative assessment of a trend that is being seen and what it might be trying to tell us.
-We see India’s GDP amongst the top 10 countries in the world, however, India’s GDP is at #143, amongst the poorest.
+We see India’s GDP per capita is amongst the top 10 countries in the world, however, India’s GDP is at #143, amongst the poorest.
 To highlight this, I provide two interactive and animated visualizations, one for comparing GDPs and the other for comparing GDP per capita.

 To make sure that the user has a seamless experience in the exploratory process, these are some of the design decisions that I made: